-Not only that, our backcountry is dissected into myriad constitutional or private boundaries with little attention to geography or landscape.
-Rivers often managed (and I use that term loosely) within different political borders, counties or jurisdictions, sometimes are remiss of the importance of watershed protection.
-As a canoe route guidebook researcher, I have bravely disregarded partisan property in favour of a contiguous approach to the life of our precious water resources – connecting source to the outlet.
+Not only that but, also, our backcountry is dissected into myriad constitutional or private boundaries with little attention to geography or landscape.
+Rivers are often managed (and I use that term loosely) within different political borders, counties or jurisdictions, and those in charge sometimes seem remiss regarding the importance of watershed protection.
+As a canoe route guidebook researcher, I have bravely disregarded partisan property in favour of a contiguous approach to the life of our precious water resources – connecting source to outlet.

 Luckily, the mayor of Bracebridge and councillor Murray Clark saw the benefit of a canoe guide for the Muskoka region.
 They even had money to invest in such a thing…go figure!
-With the turn of the new millennium (and the world never ended, and computers didn’t crash) I was out exploring new territory.
-But here’s the thing: Muskoka is just a brand; like Haliburton; like Algonquin; like Almaguin.
-But they all had something in common: with disregard to brand names, all water was born atop the Algonquin plateau, spilling out in all directions through various administrations.
+With the turn of the new millennium (and the world never ended, and computers didn’t crash), I was out exploring new territory.
+But, here’s the thing: Muskoka is just a brand, like Haliburton, like Algonquin, like Almaguin.
+However, they all had something in common; with disregard to brand names, all water was born atop the Algonquin plateau, spilling out in all directions through various administrations.
 I didn’t care.

-Wild Muskoka is really a compendium of waterways that leave Algonquin and end in Georgian Bay, certainly passing through Muskoka Land on its way.
-And this is what makes Wild Muskoka so intriguing, the fact that the land and water is so diverse, from the highlands of Algonquin to the pine-studded, rocky islands of Georgian Bay.
+Wild Muskoka is really a compendium of waterways that leaves Algonquin and end in Georgian Bay, passing through Muskoka land on the way.
+And this is what makes Wild Muskoka so intriguing – the fact that the land and water is so diverse, from the highlands of Algonquin to the pine-studded, rocky islands of Georgian Bay.
 In no way can one downplay the adventure component that lay within this territory, regardless of how it may have been or is in the process of being developed.
 I was surprised as to the extent of how many quiet and secluded “wilderness” pockets survived the onslaught of the giant machine.

 Maintaining a traditional and modern approach to the outdoor trade, AO is responsible for the stability and permanence of the canoeing culture here in this region and beyond.
-There are other individuals too many to name who have helped to keep the ‘spirit’ alive, through art and writing, music and events; one event of which I’d like to make a special mention.
+There are other individuals too many to name who have helped to keep the ‘spirit’ alive, through art and writing, music and events; one of which I’d like to make a special mention.

-“We began this venture, and continued with it, because of our passion for paddling, adventure, and interest in creating new opportunities and experiences for the adventure sport community…[suspending the race indefinitely]…” reflects various unresolved barriers associated with our personal and professional lives concerning the considerable demands that we experience annually while hosting these events.”
+But, good things often come to a sad end.
+Mike and Rob recently sent out a “dear paddler” letter exclaiming that the race was no longer an option for them: “We began this venture, and continued with it, because of our passion for paddling, adventure, and interest in creating new opportunities and experiences for the adventure sport community…[suspending the race indefinitely]…reflects various unresolved barriers associated with our personal and professional lives concerning the considerable demands that we experience annually while hosting these events.”

-“Wild Muskoka” is available at Algonquin Outfitters
+Wild Muskoka is available at Algonquin Outfitters